 Tourism is a vital part of the Emirate of Dubai’s economy, and they do everything they can in the country to make sure that visitors enjoy their stays and want to return for more.

 However, some people have pointed out that they might be taking things too far to make the country fun and familiar for foreigners.

-One person visited Dubai, but they said it felt like they had never left the United States: “While interesting, it’s really just a total ripoff of western culture.
-I flew 12 hours from NYC only to be surrounded by cheesecake factory, Wendy’s, California pizza kitchen, etc. No real ‘culture’.”
+One person visited Dubai, but they said it felt like they had never left the United States: “While interesting, it’s really just a total ripoff of Western culture.
+I flew 12 hours from NYC only to be surrounded by a cheesecake factory, Wendy’s, California pizza kitchen, etc. No real ‘culture’.”

 There’s more to Belgium than just Belgian Waffles—although that in itself is reason enough to hop on a plane and visit this unique European country!